 An offer letter indicates future income, reducing risk in the eyes of the lender regardless of whether your start date has come or not.
 However, lenders also value stability and reliability, so if you haven’t held your current position for a significant length of time, your application may be penalized.

-There are steps you can take as a new employee that will improve your chances of getting a loan, and this article details what those steps are and how they can help you obtain credit.
+That said, it is possible for new employees with job offer letters to qualify and get approved for loans.
+Whatsmore, there are steps you can take as a new employee that will improve your chances of getting a loan, and this article details what those steps are and how they can help you obtain credit.

-Each lender has their own criteria for loan qualification; some have minimum income requirements or require that you have been employed for a certain minimum length of time, while others are more inclusive in their conditions.
+Each lender has its own criteria for loan qualification; some have minimum income requirements or require that you have been employed for a certain minimum length of time, while others are more inclusive in their conditions.
 The following table breaks down the employment and income requirements of 6 of the most prominent online lenders and banks that offer loans for employees with an offer letter or a new job.

 |Lender||Minimum Full-Time Employment||Minimum Income|